ed-fruty/strange-observer/README.md

   $user->register(array('username' => 'root', 'email' => 'root@iam.com'), true);
   ```

-As you can see, in the code we uses 3 calling methods
+As you can see, in the code we uses 3 types of calling methods
   1. `$user->method()`
   2. `$user()->method()`
   3. `$user(true)->method()`